-Corcovado National Park is located on the Osa Peninsula in south western Costa Rica.
+The fourth of our ten highlights of Costa Rica is Corcovado National Park and is located on the Osa Peninsula in the south west of the country.
 It’s been called the most biologically intense place on earth by National Geographic.
 Indeed, visitors are likely to spot squirrel monkeys, sloths and tapirs, not to mention toucans, scarlet macaws and a wide variety of other birds.
 These days, visitors are required to have a permit and guide to visit the park.
 Indeed, having a guide enhances a visit substantially and allows visitors to experience more wildlife.

 Sirena Ranger Station is situated about half way down the peninsula.
 Surrounded by pristine jungle, it’s the best place to catch some animal action.
 It’s possible to stay in the rustic huts and many people choose to do this to make the most of a visit.
 Additionally, there are covered walkways from which to spot wildlife when it rains (which it often does!)
 Those who don’t want to take a long hike into the jungle can arrive by boat.

 Sitting atop the continental divide, Monteverde lies 4,000 feet above sea level.
 The area compromises of coffee plantations and misty trails through eerie, but beautiful cloud forests.
 There are two small towns in the area, Monteverde and Santa Elena.
 They each have a sprinkling of good restaurants, bars and shops catering to tourists.